cartesi/tx-manager/README.md

 ## Usage example
 _The code for this example is available at examples/send_transaction.rs.
-You can run it with the `cargo run --example send_transaction` command._
+You can run it with the `cargo run --example send_transaction` command.
+You need to have a local geth node running on dev mode._

 To start sending transactions we must first instantiate a `TransactionManager` object by calling its constructor.